kubernetes-sigs/cluster-api-provider-aws/docs/creating-multinode-controlplane-clusters.md

 ## Growing controlplane into multi-node controlplane.
 At this point, a cluster with a single instance control plane has been created and is responding to `kubectl`.
 Please refer to the 'Using the Cluster' section of the [getting started guide](docs/getting-started.md) for instructions.
 If you are unable to run `kubectl` against the cluster, please follow the 'Troubleshooting' section of the [getting started guide](docs/getting-started.md) to resolve the problem.

-Now, that the cluster with the single instance control plane has been created, more controlplane instances can be added by creating a machine object for each desired controlplane machine, one machine at a time.
+Now that you have a cluster with a single instance control plane, more control plane instances can be added by creating a machine object for each desired control plane machine, one machine at a time.
 1. Copy the following yaml into a file, say `controlplane-machine.yaml`, and for each desired controlplane machine, update `controlplane-machine.yaml` with the machine and cluster name.

   ```bash